godaddy/gasket/packages/gasket-plugin-fastify/README.md

 All the configurations for the plugin are added under `fastify` in the config:

 - `compression`: true by default.
-Can to set to false if applying compression differently.
+Can be set to false if applying compression differently.
-- `excludedRoutesRegex`: Regex of the routes to exclude by Fastify.
+- `excludedRoutesRegex`: Routes to be excluded based on a regex

 #### Example configuration